Fish Dog Toy Pattern

 Polyfil or yarn scraps for stuffing

-Squeaker - I tend to use the ones my dogs pull out of other toys to increase its longevity
+Squeaker - I tend to reuse the ones my dogs pull out of other toys to increase its longevity.

 Motif - Make 2